Major Tom

 German singer Peter Schilling retold and continued the story of Major Tom in his late 1982 release "Major Tom (völlig losgelöst)", which reached number one in Germany and Austria in early 1983.
 The English-language version, "Major Tom (Coming Home)", peaked at number 14 in the United States in late 1983.
-Other artists who have subsequently made substantial contributions to the Major Tom story include K.I.A. ("Mrs. Major Tom").
+Other artists who have subsequently made substantial contributions to the Major Tom story include K.I.A. ("Mrs. Major Tom") and The Tea Party ("Empty Glass").
 Due to some similarities in Elton John's "Rocket Man", there is a possible connection between the Rocket Man and Major Tom, a connection notably made by Bowie himself, who while singing "Space Oddity" in concert would sometimes call out, "Oh, Rocket Man!"